Coronavirus (COVID-19) Business Support

-Advice, updates and support to help your workplace plan and respond to coronavirus COVID-19 can be found by visiting the Business Victoria website.
+Advice, updates and support to help your workplace plan and respond to coronavirus (COVID-19) can be found by visiting the Business Victoria website.
+You can also call the Business Victoria coronavirus hotline on 13 22 15.

 This page is to help Victorian exporters plan, prepare and mitigate any potential impacts from the novel coronavirus (COVID-19) outbreak.